tag tag 9177935658

 Protecting Your Family: The Fight Against Toxic Baby Food

 Toxic heavy metals in baby food have led to hundreds of lawsuits against some of the biggest baby food manufacturers in the US.
-These lawsuits allege that these companies knowingly sold baby food that contained unsafe levels of toxic metals, including arsenic, lead, cadmium, and mercury, and failed to warn consumers about its presence or dangers.
-Now, lawsuits from all over America have been filed with claims that exposure to these toxins causes children to develop autism and ADHD, lowers a baby’s IQ, and can cause other developmental problems.
+These lawsuits allege that these companies knowingly sold baby food that contained unsafe levels of dangerous metals, including arsenic, lead, cadmium, and mercury, and failed to warn consumers about their presence or dangers.
+Now, toxic baby food lawsuits all over America are claiming exposure to these toxins causes children to develop autism and ADHD, lowers a baby’s IQ, and can cause other developmental problems.

-The lawsuits started to be filed after a 2021 Congressional report raised concerns about the prevalence of heavy metals in baby food.
-As science started to connect these heavy metals to learning and developmental delays, like autism and ADHD, hundreds of parents have come forward to hold these companies accountable.
+The heavy metal baby food lawsuits arose after a 2021 Congressional report raised concerns about the prevalence of these metals in baby food.
+As science started to connect these substances to learning and developmental delays, like autism and ADHD, hundreds of parents have come forward to hold these companies accountable.

-Now, due to the volume and similarity of these cases, they have been consolidated into a Multidistrict Litigation (MDL) to help streamline the pretrial proceedings and to save everyone time and money.
+Now, due to the volume and similarity of these cases, they have been consolidated into a Multidistrict Litigation (MDL) to help streamline the pretrial proceedings and to save injured families time and money.

-The MDL’s success will depend on whether the science connecting heavy metals in baby food to developmental issues in children is accepted by the Courts and liability is established.
+The MDL’s success will depend on whether the court accepts the science connecting heavy metals in baby food to developmental issues in children and whether the injured plaintiffs can establish liability on the part of the manufacturers.

 At Hach & Rose, LLP, we have always been dedicated to protecting individuals, workers, families, the elderly, children, and anyone who needs our help.
 And we are committed to advocating for their rights and seeking justice wherever we can.
 That’s why we are accepting baby food autism cases.
-Giant corporations do whatever they want, and it’s time for them to be held accountable.
+We are prepared to take on giant corporations that believe they can do whatever they want, and we will fight to hold them accountable.

 If you believe your child was harmed by the high levels of toxic heavy metals in baby food, contact the product liability lawsuit lawyers at Hach & Rose, LLP.
 Our team of baby food lawyers has studied this case and is ready to help you.
 Call us today at (212) 779-0057 or contact us here.